 To question him (the leader) was therefore to threaten the fragile well-being of the church.
 Anyone who did question would be diminished from the pulpit and a few would be explicitly excommunicated, to be shunned – because of the danger to us of their alleged state of mind.
 After only couple of years of that leadership dynamic had created a cult-like environment – which the regional structure was powerless to address – and which it took up to a decade for its escapees to recover from.

-The worst time I ever saw it was in another mainstream denominational church.
-Here the senior pastor was gaining a renown as something of a despot.
-Among themselves, for some light relief, his staff had renamed the weekly executive meetings as the “execution meetings” because of this pastor’s blistering pattern of “encouragement”.
+The worst example I have encountered in person was in another mainstream denominational church.
+Here the senior pastor was gaining some renown as a despot.
+For some light relief, his staff had (among themselves) renamed the weekly executive meetings as the “execution meetings” because of this pastor’s blistering pattern of “encouragement” towards team-members.
 One day at just such a meeting the senior pastor responded to the suggestion from one of his staff that his handling of colleagues and volunteers was overly harsh.
-In his answer the pastor insisted that the things he had to attend to as senior pastor were of such import that he could not possibly give time to worrying about whether he was being nice enough to them!!
+The pastor replied by insisting that the things he had to attend to as senior pastor were of such import that he could not possibly give time to worrying about whether he was being nice enough to them!!